Data storage, backups, & security

 Storage options

-For storage and processing of your data during the active phase of research, there are several options:
+For storage and processing of your data during the active phase of research, there are several options available from the Office of Research Compute and Data.
+In addition, here are some others:

 - IS&T offers Athena lockers, which provide storage for DLCs and research labs as well as courses and UROP projects; there are storage quotas.

-- IS&T also offers Dropbox accounts to all MIT students, faculty and staff, with 200 GB storage capacity and access to data using any web browser.
+- IS&T also offers Google drive and Dropbox accounts with 500 GB storage capacity to all MIT students, faculty and staff, and 100 GB to affiliates.

 - For groups that need to run their own servers, IS&T maintains managed servers and server co-location.